nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_per_com_record.md

 {% include custom/section.warnbanner.html %}

 ## Person Completing Record Section Content##
 The Person completing record section carries information about the person who completed the record.
-Items in bold are subheadings and should be formatted as such in any html sent:
+Elements should be formatted as sub headings in any html sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>
 		<tr>